taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Asoka: *"Mom..."*

 We see the same willowy woman, now from the back, as she uses a desk similar to Iúna's desk, but a bit sleeker, elegantly simple, seemingly made of beautifully woven canvas and elaborately carved wood.
 Above the desk float three enormous grains: rice, wheat, and corn.
 Each grain is diagramatically labeled with genetic information about the grain, which we cannot read from this distance.
 POV is from behind a elaborately embroidered tapestry.
-A mechapet in the shape of a black guillemot perches on the woman's shoulder as the woman examines the grains with concern.
+A mechapet in the shape of a black guillemot perches on the woman's shoulder as the woman examines the grains with grave concern.
 Again, we are inside a rock structure, with no natural light; all lighting comes from the enormous grains of light floating above the desk and many cleanly-burning, gently flickering candles scattered around the room.

 Asoka: *"Mom?"*